-13This corresponds to the idea that entrepreneurs can shop around for their first period loans before becoming locked in for their second period loans.
+&lt;sup>13 This corresponds to the idea that entrepreneurs can shop around for their first-period loans before becoming locked in for their second-period loans.

-14This includes entrepreneurs that defaulted on their initial loans since, under our assumptions, such default does not reveal any information about their second period projects.
+&lt;sup>14 This includes entrepreneurs that defaulted on their initial loans because, under our assumptions, such default does not reveal any information about their second-period projects.